<img alt="" src="https://secure.perk0mean.com/184386.png" style="display:none;">

 The CIA Triad

-The CIA triad comprises of three ISMS security objectives:
+The CIA triad comprises three ISMS security objectives:

 • Confidentiality: Only authorized persons should have access to information, especially classified data.
-File and volume encryptions, access control lists, and Unix file permissions are some of the means companies can manage confidentiality.
+File and volume encryptions, role-based access control, and Unix file permissions are some means companies can manage confidentiality.

-• Integrity: Data integrity is of utmost importance in information security, and only authorized persons can alter the data.
-Guaranteeing data integrity also involves ensuring unauthorized modifications or deletions made can be undone.
+• Integrity: Data integrity is crucial in information security, ensuring that only authorized persons can alter the data.
+Guaranteeing data integrity also involves ensuring unauthorized modifications or deletions can be undone.

 • Availability: Information should be available upon need by authorized persons.
 Power outages, network failure, and sabotage are some of the risks facing information availability.

-As there lacks a one-fits-all approach to information security, it’s the duty of those responsible for managing information security risks to apply security controls based on their risk assessment.
+There is no one-size-fits-all approach to information security.
+Those managing information security risks must apply security controls based on their risk assessment, especially in a multi-cloud environment.

 How Does ISO 27001 Work?

-ISO 27001 attaches utmost importance to protecting the CIA triad, which is achieved by assessing the risks plausible and coming up with mitigation measures to prevent such incidents from occurring.
+ISO 27001 attaches utmost importance to protecting the CIA triad by assessing potential risks and implementing mitigation measures to prevent incidents.
+This process strengthens an organization's security posture.

-The standard, which takes a risk-based approach to address information security, defines a six-step planning process:
+The standard follows a risk-based approach to information security, defining a six-step planning process:

 1. Define a security policy